 Answer: The documentary hypothesis is essentially an attempt to take the supernatural out of the Pentateuch and to deny its Mosaic authorship.
-The Red Sea crossing, the manna in the wilderness, the provision of water from a solid rock, etc., are relegated to the area of oral tradition from which it can be “proven” that the miraculous happenings were merely products of imaginative oral traditions and not events that actually happened.
-The documentary hypothesis, with its JEDP theory, denies that Moses wrote the Pentetuch and instead ascribes its authorship to four (or more) different authors/redactors spread out over several hundreds of years.
-The documentary hypothesis is liberal theology's attempt to relegate the Penteteuch to a errant collection of oral traditions, thereby calling its veracity into question.
+The accounts of the Red Sea crossing, the manna in the wilderness, the provision of water from a solid rock, etc., are considered stories from oral tradition, thus making the miraculous happenings mere products of imaginative storytellers and not events that actually happened and were recorded by eyewitnesses.
+The documentary hypothesis, along with the JEDP theory, denies that Moses wrote the Pentateuch and instead ascribes its authorship to four (or more) different authors/redactors spread out over several hundreds of years.
+The documentary hypothesis is liberal theology's attempt to call the veracity of the Pentateuch into question.

-Essentially, the stand of the documentary hypothesis proponents is as follows: Instead of placing the written Pentateuch around 1400 B.C. when Moses died, the time frame has shifted 1,000 years to around 400 B.C., the time when the documentary hypothesis says that the Pentateuch was finished.
-A thousand-year-old memory, even passed down from generation to generation as faithfully as possible, will change from the original events.
-Remember, this was the time of the wanderings in the wilderness by the Israelites as a result of their rebellion against God.
-A journey which should take no more than ten days to a month took forty years to complete because of the Israelites’ rebellion.
-To finally record this journey some one thousand years after it happened is to invite speculation on the genuineness of the original journey.
-Liberal theologians have, down through the centuries, tried to weaken the Word of God.
-Conservative theologians, however, strive to preserve the events of history as they actually occurred.
+Proponents of the documentary hypothesis believe as follows: instead of placing the writing of the Pentateuch around 1400 BC (when Moses died), the timeframe has shifted 1,000 years to around 400 BC.
+A 1,000-year-old memory, even when passed down as faithfully as possible, will change the story of the original events.
+Remember, the Pentateuch was still being written during the time when the Israelites wandered in the wilderness as a result of their rebellion against God.
+To finally record this journey some 1,000 years after it happened is to invite speculation on the genuineness of the original journey.
+Liberal theologians have, through the years, tried to weaken the Word of God, and one way they do that is by casting doubt on the historicity and authorship of the Pentateuch.

 The question is whether this liberal theological view has any basis in reality.
 The date for the writing of the Pentateuch is a case in point.
-Liberal theology dates the five books from 400 B.C. when they were written after the Jewish nation returned to the land of their fathers after their years in captivity.
-This means that Moses could not possibly have written the Pentateuch, for he died some 1,000 years before the books were supposed to have been written.
-Yet Jesus, in Mark 12:26, said, "Now about the dead rising—have you not read in the book of Moses, in the account of the bush, how God said to him, ‘I am the God of Abraham, the God of Isaac, and the God of Jacob'?"
-Therefore, Jesus says plainly that Moses wrote the account of the burning bush in Exodus 2:3-6.
-To put the date of the Pentateuch some 1,000 years after the death of Moses is to deny Jesus’ words, for He specifically ties the authorship of Exodus to Moses.
+Liberal theology dates the writing of the Pentateuch from 400 BC, which is after the Babylonian Captivity.
+This means that Moses could not possibly have written the Pentateuch, for he died about 1,000 years before that.
+However, Jesus said in Mark 12:26, “Have you not read in the book of Moses, in the account of the bush, how God said to him, ‘I am the God of Abraham, the God of Isaac, and the God of Jacob’?”
+Jesus states plainly that Moses wrote the account of the burning bush in Exodus 3.
+To date the Pentateuch some 1,000 years after the death of Moses is to deny Jesus’ words, for He specifies that Exodus is part of “the book of Moses.”

-To say that the documentary hypothesis is correct in placing the date of the Pentateuch around 400 B.C., well after the death of Moses, is to call into question the testimonies of Jesus, Luke, and Paul, for all of them testified that Moses had written at least three of the books of the Pentateuch, if not all five.
-Jewish history and tradition also credits Moses as writing the Pentateuch, giving no support whatsoever to the documentary hypothesis.
-Remember, the documentary hypothesis is only a hypothesis; it has never been conclusively proven, no matter how many liberal theologians claim that it has been.
-Were it to have been conclusively proven to be correct, in spite of the witnesses that say otherwise, it would no longer be called an hypothesis, but would be referred to as a proven fact.
+The documentary hypothesis calls into question the testimonies of Jesus, Peter, and Paul, for all of them testified that Moses wrote at least three of the books of the Pentateuch.
+Jewish history and tradition also credit Moses as the author of the Pentateuch, giving no support whatsoever to the documentary hypothesis.
+The documentary hypothesis is only a hypothesis; it has never been proved, no matter how many liberal theologians claim that it has been.